 Topics of focus for tax authorities

 The tax office’s topics of focus can vary each year and from region to region.
 The primary topics of focus lately have been thin capitalisation/interest limitation, transfer pricing, and (cross-border) reorganisations.
-Due to a recent judgement from the Norwegian Supreme Court, it is possible that the tax office will focus more on the survivability of tax positions not connected to specific assets (e.g. losses carried forward when the taxpayer has been part in a merger, demerger, or the ownership has been altered).
+Due to a recent judgement from the Norwegian Supreme Court, it is possible that the tax office will focus more on the survivability of tax positions not connected to specific assets (e.g. losses carried forward when the taxpayer has been part of a merger, demerger, or the ownership has been altered).